If you have interesting news you want to share, please send it to email@example.com

-The University has Open Days in 2014 on June 19, July 11, July 12 and September 6.
+The University's next Open Day will be in June 2017.
 Members of the department will be available to show you round, answer questions and give presentations on our courses.
 We would prefer you to register in advance so we can plan numbers but this is not strictly necessary.
 You will have a chance to hear about MBB and have a tour of our teaching facilities.
 There are many other things on display at the open days, including our sister biology departments, accommodation and campus tours, and information about student life.

 The Department also has open days for students who have applied via UCAS and accompanying people.
 Because of space restrictions these are not open to other visitors.
 Please contact us for more information via the link on the left.